Roast Chicken with Couscous, Prunes, Apricots, Dates & Almonds

 I guess this Ramadan proves that I’m drawn to Mediterranean and North African food as my go-to cuisine for the month.
-Not sure why, exactly, but it has so many bonuses, so why not?
-The mixture of sweet and savory, the healthy and light fare offered, the aromatic spices used- yum, yum and more yum.
-So, yes, please.
+The mixture of sweet and savory, the healthy and light fare offered, the aromatic spices.
+Yes, please.

 Preheat your oven to 400° F.

-Prepare the chicken first by gathering the spices (ground cinnamon, ground ginger, salt, pepper), oil and honey that it will cook in first before placing the couscous that will also cook directly in the pot a bit later.
+Prepare the chicken (you can get Halal chicken delivered to you from Billy Doe Meats at my affiliate link here) first by gathering the spices (ground cinnamon, ground ginger, sea salt, black pepper), olive oil (for this dish, I recommend the very smooth Mina Moroccan olive oil) and a fairly runny honey that it will cook in first before placing the couscous.
+The couscous will also cook directly in the pot a bit later.

 You’ll need something that’s not too shallow or not too deep, and definitely something that’s completely oven safe.
 I use the stainless steel Calphalon pans because they can go right from stove top to stove.
 You could also use a large tagine for this dish, which would actually be quite perfect.
 Just add them to the pan directly and combine.

 Rub a whole chicken (or a whole one cut up) around in the mixture (olive oil, honey, cinnamon and ginger, sea salt, and the

 ” data-wplink-url-error=”true”>black pepper).
 Toss it around and be sure you get the whole thing covered up.
 Add about 1/8 cup of water to the pan, too.
 This will help prevent burning or drying up of any of the ingredients.